Dealing with Drug Abuse

 I think attending 12 step meetings like Alcoholics Anonymous is an exceptionally promising idea.
 Working with other recovering people increases the chances of staying abstinent.
 It also helps not feeling so alone in the process.
 However, it is not a guarantee.
 Groups like AA, NA, and CA are grassroots fellowships willing to share their own experience, strength, and hope.
 There are no professionals, hence everything stated at a meeting is just that individual's testimonial on how “They” got clean and sober.

 For more information, please read my article “What about Attending 12 Step Programs?”

 Just going to AA meetings is not a bad idea.
-However, I will always suggest getting an evaluation by a professional in the field of addiction and mental health in order to rule out any additional problems such as depression, anxiety, and trauma that might require additional attention in your recovery process.
+However, I will always suggest getting an evaluation by a professional in the field of addiction and mental health to rule out any additional problems such as depression, anxiety, and trauma that might require additional attention in your recovery process.
 Ask your medical provider what they think.
-You should definitely consider getting a physical exam while checking into any kind of treatment.
+You should consider getting a physical exam while checking into any kind of treatment.
 Be sure to be upfront with your doctor about having a drug or alcohol problem and honest about how much you use.